 Investigates the link between fatal child abuse and poverty and finds that a higher concentration of poverty is associated with increased rates of child abuse fatalities.

-The Impact of Housing Instability on Child Maltreatment: A Casual Investigation (PDF - 350 KB)
+The Impact of Housing Instability on Child Maltreatment: A Causal Investigation

 Journal of Family Social Work, 21(4–5)